dylansimpsonnz/automatic-octo-telegram/README.md

 # Buffered CDC Service

-A Go-based service that syncs MongoDB change streams to Kafka with offline buffering and retry logic.
+A Go-based service that syncs MongoDB change streams to Kafka with offline buffering, scheduling and retry logic.

 ## Features